What Data Is Your Bar Review Course Sharing with Your Law School?

 What is the best approach?

 Up until this point, consistent with commercial course practices, we have shared student data regarding the percentage of assignments completed with law schools that have requested such data.
 However, we think a better approach is to give students a clear choice about whether we share data with their law school.
-So, we are revising our contract to have clear “Yes, share my data” or “No, do not share my data” options.
+So, we revised our contract to have clear “Yes, share my data” or “No, do not share my data” options.
 That way, a student that wishes to have their data shared may.
 And students that want to opt-out may also do that.

 (Note this does not apply if the law school is paying for a student’s bar review course.
 In that case, the student agrees to share data since the law school is the direct client.
 If the student does not wish to share data, the student may opt out of funding through the law school.)